Skip to Content

 Basset hounds aren't really dumb dog breeds, they just have powerful nose they can't help but follow.

-Endearing that a Basset Hound appears (thanks to its droopy ears), nature-wise, it is nowhere close to being as amicable.
-The main reason why this dog breed is regarded as being dumb by pet owners is because they take a long time to grasp even the most basic instructions.
+As endearing as a Basset Hound appears (thanks to its droopy ears), they’re nowhere close to being as responsive to training.
+The main reason why this dog breed is regarded as a dumb dog by pet owners is because they take a long time to grasp even the most basic instructions.

-You might find this canine as being really lazy, laid-back and stubborn, but do not interpret this behavior as lack of intelligence.
-Provide it with the right motivation and you would be amazed at its efficiency.
+You might find this dog as being really lazy, laid-back and stubborn, but do not interpret this behavior as lack of intelligence.
+They’re truly smart, as they’re some of the best tracking dogs.
+Provide it with the right motivation and you will be amazed.

 RECOMMENDED: 24 Fancy French Dog Breeds